-Metamorphism of metapelitic rocks is strongly affected by partial melting reactions at high temperatures and increased formation of partial melts has severe consequences for the bulk composition of the rocks in that they become depleted in their "granite" component, i.e., in feldspar and Qtz.
+Metamorphism of metapelitic rocks is strongly affected by partial melting reactions at high temperatures.
+The increased production of melts has severe consequences for the bulk composition of the rocks in that they become depleted in their "granite" component, i.e., in feldspar and Qtz.
 Iron is also strongly fractionated into the melt phase and consequently the residuum (restite) is enriched in Mg and Al. Recurring dehydration reactions along a prograde P-T path also inevitably leaves the rocks devoid of an aqueous fluid phase.
-Accordingly, extreme high-grade "metapelites" are often quartz-free Al-Mg-rich restites of the partial melting processes consisting of minerals such as Opx, Crd, Sil (Ky), Spr, Spl, Grt, Crn, etc. Water-deficient conditions are often reflected in disequilibrium micro-structures including symplectites, replacement structures and coronites.
+Accordingly, extreme high-grade "metapelites" are often quartz-free Al-Mg-rich restites of the partial melting processes consisting of minerals such as Opx, Crd, Sil (Ky), Spr, Spl, Grt, Crn, etc. Water-deficient conditions are often reflected in disequilibrium microstructures including symplectites, replacement structures and coronites (Fig. 7.23).

-Partial melting of metapelites produces a melt phase the so called neosome and leaves behind a refractory residue.
-The components making up the original composition of the metapelite are distributed into a melt phase that is enriched in K, Fe, Si and $\rm H_2O$ that later becomes the granitoid neosome and into unmelted residue enriched in Mg and Al relative to the subsolidus metapelite.
-This has the consequence that the prograde path of metamorphism on the $\rm TX{Fe}$ diagrams does not follow an isochemical path (vertical path on the diagrams) but rather tends to evolve to the Mg-rich side of the diagrams in the fields where partial melting occurs.
-The unmelted residue is depleted in $\rm H_2O$ and $\rm Qtz$ and contains typically assemblages associated with granulite facies metamorphism.
+Partial melting of metapelites produces a melt phase the so-called neosome and leaves behind a refractory residue.
+The components making up the original composition of the metapelite are distributed into a melt phase that is enriched in K, Fe, Si and H2O that later becomes the granitoid neosome and into unmelted residue enriched in Mg and Al relative to the subsolidus metapelite.
+This has the consequence that the prograde path of metamorphism on the $T-X{\text{Fe}}$ diagrams does not follow an isochemical path (vertical path on the diagrams) but rather tends to evolve to the Mg-rich side of the diagrams in the fields where partial melting occurs.
+The unmelted residue is depleted in H2O and Qtz and contains typically assemblages associated with granulite facies metamorphism.

 Most Bt and also the assemblage Bt + Sil found in higher grade amphibolite facies rocks may form from Kfs + Grt and Kfs + Opx assemblages by retrograde rehydration of granulite facies rocks.
-Water-rich fluids often become available when these rocks cool through the "wet" granite/pelitic solidus. water dissolved in granitoid melts that formed during migmatization (see above) is released and may pervasively retrograde granulites to Bt + Sil + Grt gneisses or Bt + Sil + Crd gneisses.
-Conventional geothermobarometry will yield 650-700°C and 300-500 MPa for such rocks and the P-T conditions mimic the "wet" granite/pelitic solidus that is actually is responsible for the pervasive retrogression under these conditions (see Figs. 4.18 and 7.18).
+Water-rich fluids often become available when these rocks cool through the "wet" granite/pelitic solidus.
+Water dissolved in granitoid melts that formed during migmatization (see above) is released and may pervasively retrograde granulites to Bt + Sil + Grt gneisses or Bt + Sil + Crd gneisses.
+Conventional geothermobarometry will yield 650-700 °C and 300-500 MPa for such rocks and the P-T conditions mimic the "wet" granite/pelitic solidus that actually is responsible for the pervasive retrogression under these conditions (see Figs. 4.17 and 7.19).